Opening Ceremony, Saturday, August 3, 1:45–3:00 p.m.

 Polly Attwood (Cambridge/Three Rivers) and Becky Jones (Northampton/Three Rivers) introduced the Noticing Patterns Working Group: Melody Brazo (Fresh Pond), Celadry Humphries (Northampton), Melissa Foster (Framingham/Three Rivers), Janet Hough (Cobscook/Three Rivers), and Pamela Terrien (Westport).
 Fran Brokaw (Hanover) and Jeremiah Dickinson (Dover) serve as elders for the Working Group.

-Polly shared a quote from Octavia Butler’s Parable of the Sower: “All that you touch is change; All that you change changes you; The only lasting truth is change; God is change.”
+Polly shared a quote from Octavia Butler’s Parable of the Sower: “All that you touch you change; All that you change changes you; The only lasting truth is change; God is change.”

 They encouraged us to release the fear of making mistakes, to notice patterns and enter into the process of addressing harms, making change within ourselves, and to lovingly invite others to join the vision of an inclusive, just world.
 They hoped we might do so with tenderness and curiosity, and with attention to the sensations and truths that we carry in our own bodies, and openness to the experiences of others.
 Friends were invited to a workshop to practice noticing patterns and to build playful community.